privacybydesign/pbdf-website/pages/en/privacy-policy-en.md

    removes or cancels his/her account, in the [MyIRMA](/myirma) environment.

-   The arbitrarily chosen username is a pseudonym that identifies an account at the foundation.
+   The app ID is a pseudonym that identifies an account at the foundation.
 The (optionally added) email address can be used for communication with the user, for instance for logging into [MyIRMA](/myirma).
 SIDN keeps the email